Why this matters:

 Sugar is not at the bottom of this argument!
 It’s increased calorie consumption and food availability in general along with the psychological components of habit.

 This quote from a paper titled “High-fructose corn syrup: everything you wanted to know, but were afraid to ask” in The American Journal of Clinical Nutrition broached this topic from the HFCS standpoint and concluded:

 “The data presented indicated that HFCS is very similar to sucrose, being about 55% fructose and 45% glucose, and thus, not surprisingly, few metabolic differences were found comparing HFCS and sucrose.
 That said, HFCS does contribute to added sugars and calories, and those concerned with managing their weight should be concerned about calories from beverages and other foods, regardless of HFCS content.”

 Is sugar ever THE bad guy in a diet?

 “As long as you want to blame one thing, there will always be one thing to blame.”
 Joy Victoria

 You can only pinpoint “sugar,” aka excessive carb intake, as an accomplice when respecting overall calorie intake, activity levels, etc. You know the drill.

 And yes I just quoted myself.
 Heh.

-Some people choose the method of restrictive heuristics in order to force themselves into good habits and avoid their weaknesses, like an affinity for sweets and uncontrollable cravings and overeating.
-The problem with this is that often you are not getting to the root of the problem.
-Which means, you might not actually find the solution that is sustainable and successful because you started with the wrong assumption.
+Some people choose the method of restrictive heuristics (rules) in order to force themselves into good habits and avoid their weaknesses, like an affinity for sweets and uncontrollable cravings and overeating.
+The problem with this is not that they can’t work, but that often you are not getting to the root of the problem.
+And that spells trouble later on.
+You might not actually find the solution that is sustainable and successful because you started with the wrong assumption.
 This is not the same as putting restrictive habits in place for a time in order to help yourself (or someone) exhibit better habits as part of the learning process.